mickymacirl/CI-P4-ICSB/README.md

 Implementation of Header

-* [X] Django - Install and configure Django and any dependencies.
+* [X] Header created - Create header for website.

-* [X] Project created - Create Django project and configure any settings.
+* [X] Links created - Create links for the header of the website.

-* [X] Environment setup - Setup environment for the project blog.
+* [X] Logo setup - Create logo and configure logo in header of the website.

-* [X] Settings.py file - Setup settings.py file to reduce sensitive information leaking.

-* [X] Deploy to Heroku - Deploy base project to heroku.

-Implement Core Image
+Header Image

 ### User Story - As a developer, I must create a footer with social media links and contact information